stringstack/stringstack-core/README.md

   let config = new require( 'nconf' ).Provider;
 ```

 That is all that is done.
 It is up to you to initialize the instance.
-Keep in mind that nconf is is geared more toward
+Keep in mind that nconf is geared more toward
 synchronous loading of config, so you will need to trigger the loading and parsing of config resources in a constructor
 of one of your custom components.
 It is recommended that you create a config setup component that is loaded as one of
 the root components passed to ```rootComponents``` field passed to ```createApp()```.
 A config setup component would